Professional Reviews

 Kaspersky Safe Kids Ease of Use

-Both the iOS and Android parental apps share a similar design, and they’re intuitive and easy to navigate.
-Also, they provide helpful explanations for most features and settings, which is very helpful for parents who are new to parental apps.
+Both the iOS and Android parental apps are intuitive and easy to navigate.
+Also, they provide helpful explanations for most features and settings, which is nice for parents who are new to parental control apps.

 Unfortunately, the mobile apps don’t provide access to the social media monitoring feature, which is only available on the web app.
-Also, I don’t like how the Android app is a bit outdated — it claims to have a YouTube video monitoring feature, but Kaspersky Safe Kids doesn’t have that (it can only monitor YouTube searches).
+Also, I don’t like how the mobile apps fail to give you access to your child’s web activity — to see what your child has been doing online you have to log into your account via a web browser on your phone.
 I honestly think Qustodio and Norton Family’s mobile apps are much better, as they come with up-to-date information and are more feature-rich.

-Overall, Kaspersky Safe Kids’s mobile apps are simple to use, but they’re missing social media monitoring, and the Android app also has some outdated information.
+Overall, the mobile apps are simple to use, but they’re missing social media monitoring and web activity information.

 Web App